18020132/dao-duc-tung.github.io/src/pages/basic-data-engineering/docker/image-and-container/index.md

 layout: post
 ---

-In this post, we will see how to start a container and the meaning of `isolated containers`.
+In this post, we will see how to start a container, the meaning of `isolated containers` and how to create an image from a container.

-Before we start, you should know how to open a terminal depending on your OS.
+Before we start, you should know how to open a terminal on your OS.

 ## Docker Image